 Who is the Early Years Assessment of Potential For?

 The Early Years Assessment of Potential is aimed at children aged 3 to 4 years who have not started compulsory education.
 Its aim is to give parents an understanding of their child’s abilities in relation to other children of the same age.

-Parents typically use the service when they feel they need help for understanding and supporting their child’s advanced abilities.
-Where the assessment is needed to provide advice to support a child’s start in formal education, then the High Learning Potential Assessment is more appropriate.
+Parents typically use the service when they feel that they need help for understanding and supporting their child’s advanced abilities at home, and, if relevant, need guidelines on how their child should be supported in their early years setting.
+Where the assessment is needed to provide advice to support a child’s start in formal education, then the High Learning Potential Assessment is necessary.
 Feel free to contact us to discuss your needs.

 How Much Does the Early Years Assessment of Potential Cost?

 - Family Plus Members: £495 including VAT

 - Family Essential, Associate Family Members or Non-members: £625 including VAT (pro rata upgrades from Family Essential to Family Plus memberships are available.
 Associate members and non-members are recommended to consider taking out Family Plus Membership)